-While aerial communications have been investigated extensively in the last decade, the LAWN is more than the concept of “cellular-in-the-sky” \cite{zeng2019accessing}.
-That is, the LAWN is a flexible, three-dimensional web that integrates connectivity, real-time sensing, and closed-loop control across multiple drones and terrestrial nodes.
-Unlike terrestrial or high-altitude systems, the operational environment for the LAWN is usually densely cluttered (e.g., $100$ aerial drones per km$^2$) and rapidly evolving.
-For instance, multiple drones collaborate to execute specific tasks and may take various actions such as climbing, hovering, and banking at up to $30$m/s velocity.
-Moreover, the clear line-of-sight (LOS) drone-to-drone or drone-to-ground links may translate into non-line-of-sight (NLOS) behind buildings.
-Therefore, the signal paths, interference patterns, and safety envelopes may change in a very short time duration.
-Moreover, the flight control often demands end-to-end latency below $10$ms with $99.999$\% reliability to achieve the stability\cite{tischler2018system}.
-To satisfy the combined needs of joint connectivity-sensing–control and even computing, a LAWN is expected to be elastic in both topology and function: the drones within range should be capable of sharing information without human control; the radio waveform carrying data may be used for radar sensing such that the drone can ``see'' obstacles while it talks; the on-board drone controllers could reroute or re-plan the swarm formation to combat environmental dynamics, and allocate computing resources between drones and edge servers for balancing battery consumptions.
-Essentially, a LAWN is a cross-disciplinary concept in which multiple functionalities continually reshape themselves to operate safely and efficiently in the low-altitude sky.
+While aerial communications have been investigated extensively in the last decade, a LAWN is more than the concept of ``cellular-in-the-sky” \cite{zeng2019accessing}.
+A LAWN is a flexible three-dimensional web that integrates connectivity, real-time sensing, and closed-loop control across multiple drones and terrestrial nodes.
+Unlike terrestrial or high-altitude systems, the operational environment of a LAWN is relatively densely cluttered (e.g., up to $100$ aerial drones per km$^2$) and rapidly evolving.
+For instance, drones may execute aggressive maneuvers such as climbing, hovering, and banking at velocities up to 30 m/s, while line-of-sight (LoS) drone-to-drone or drone-to-ground links can quickly turn into non-line-of-sight (NLoS) behind buildings.
+As a result, signal paths, interference patterns, and safety envelopes may change within a short duration.
+Meanwhile, flight control often demands end-to-end latency below $10$ ms with 99.999\% reliability to ensure stability.
+Meeting these coupled requirements requires a LAWN to be elastic in both topology and function.
+Different drones within range should autonomously share information.
+The radio waveform carrying data may also be exploited for sensing so that a drone can ``see'' obstacles while it communicates.
+The controllers should reroute or re-plan swarm formations to combat environmental dynamics, while coordinating intelligence \& computing resources across drones and edge servers to balance performance and battery consumption.
+In this sense, a LAWN is inherently cross-disciplinary, where communication, sensing, control, and intelligence continually reshape each other to sustain safe and efficient operation in the low-altitude sky.